reelmatt/reelmatt.github.io/_posts/2012/2012-11/2012-11-01-rise-of-the-guardians.md

 I mentioned in the beginning how I felt the entertainment value was diminished because I was too busy comparing Rise of the Guardians to other films.
 Not all the characters were perfect, Santa Claus (Alec Baldwin) was probably my least favorite character (a sword-wielding, tattooed, Russian Santa; really?) and while the other characters were very good, there was something missing from the ensemble that’s present in a film like Toy Story or even another Dreamworks film Shrek.
 I also felt the same way about the story: fun and lively with a deeper meaning to connect with but with something missing.

 Throughout the film I kept thinking about what it could be but by the time the big climactic sequence came around, I still hadn’t figured it out.
 And at that time I realized something; stop thinking about this as an amateur critic trying to analyze every bit about the film and start thinking about it as a kid who may be going to a theater for the first time.
-When I wrote my review for The Perks of Being a Wallflower, I clarified what my 5-star rating meant:
+When I [wrote my review for *The Perks of Being a Wallflower*][1], I clarified what my 5-star rating meant:

 >>The reason I give other films 5-stars, is because the film is an experience.
 The film creates a place where I can escape to and get lost in for about two hours.
 I’m left with a feeling so powerful, that I overlook slight flaws because overall, it’s storytelling at its finest.